SIGNAL CONTRACT · PROTOCOL

 metadataobjectoptional

-Context payload for links, IDs, route names, and other renderer-safe details.
+Context payload for links, IDs, route names, renderer-safe details, and optional publishable/indexable convention fields.

 nominal